Rohan-Deshamudre/Drone-nav/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Drone </h3>
+  <h3 align="center">Drone Project </h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
-    ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Request Feature</a>
+    A drone that can navigate through the Hospital of the Future autonomously.
   </p>
 </p>